Where To Eat In Bridgeport

 The Duck Inn is a former tavern that’s been turned into an upscale gastropub.
 You can get a duck fat hot dog and/or duck wings, but there’s also a five-course chef’s tasting menu.
-The chef himself actually grew up on this block, so even though it’s a bit fancier than the other restaurants nearby, it has a strong connection to the neighborhood.
-Try it for a nicer dinner with friends, family, or someone you’re trying to impress.
+It’s one of the fancier spots in the neighborhood, so try it for a nicer dinner with friends, family, or someone you’re trying to impress.
 Split the rotisserie duck and sit outside.
 And if you haven’t figured it out, there’s a lot of duck on this menu.

 Ricobene’s is a solid, inexpensive spot that serves pizza (all varieties), wings, hot dogs, and burgers.
 But there’s one thing in particular that has made it famous: the breaded steak sandwich.
 It’s a behemoth of a meal with breaded steak, red gravy, and cheese.
 You need this sandwich, and then some Tums to go with it.
 Come here for carryout, or a casual weeknight lunch or dinner.